Harshjeet/grocerry/README.md

 Welcome to My grocerry app.!
-This is a Python web application for managing groceries.
+This is a Python web application Using `Flask` and `SQLite` for managing groceries.
 The application includes features such as user authentication, product management, and a shopping cart.

 ## Getting Started